mattwilson1024/angular-dual-routers/README.md

-# angular-dual-routers
+# Angular Dual Routers

-Hybrid Angular app using both AngularJS and Angular routers
+This is an example hybrid Angular app which uses both the AngularJS and Angular routers.